Skip to main content

 Fee

 There is a charge of $150 to participate in the 7 session program.
 This fee covers participation for our clients with MCI, their participating family member or friend, and one hardcopy of the program workbook.
 It is highly recommended that participating friends and family members purchase an additional copy of the workbook for $20 at the time of registration.
 Private health insurance plans may cover the program participation fee.
-The program does not turn away anyone who is unable to pay the program fee.
+Some financial assistance is available for those who cannot afford the program fee.

 How to refer